 Meet the Kuzmich Family Lines

 History of the KUZMICH Family Lines

 It is speculated that the Kuzmich Family Lines first originated from Russia before the 1850's.
 However, other KUZMICH lines have been traced from Yugoslavia and Germany before 1850.
-Preliminary information suggests that our KUZMICH Family lines were part of the Austrian immigration from Galicia (Western Ukraine) into the United states during the 1890's to 1910's.
-The family then spread to the following locations: 1) Passaic, New Jersey and 2) Scranton, Pennsylvania.
+Preliminary information suggests that our KUZMICH Family lines were part of the Austrian immigration from Galicia (Western Ukraine) into the United States during the 1890's to 1910's.
+The family spread to Passaic, New Jersey and Scranton, Pennsylvania.
 These lines then moved to various parts of the country, settling mainly in cities of the east, midwest and west.
 It is not known when or how immigration to Canada occurred.
 In my research, I have come across these documented ways of spelling the KUZMICH name.

 * Denotes most prevalent spellings.